The Human Truth Foundation

 Telephone+8864

 Taiwan performs very well in ensuring human rights and freedom compared to most other countries.
 Taiwan does the best for freethought5.
-It does better than average when it comes to supporting personal, civil & economic freedoms6 (amongst the best in Asia), supporting press freedom7 (amongst the lowest in Asia) and in LGBT equality8.
+It does better than average in terms of supporting personal, civil & economic freedoms6 (amongst the best in Asia), supporting press freedom7 (amongst the lowest in Asia) and in LGBT equality8.
 In 2019, Taiwan became the first Asian country to legalise same-sex marriage9.

 1. Taiwan's Human Rights, Equality & Tolerance